Features

 However, in the latest development, CBN is completely cutting off the chances of participating in any form of cryptocurrency trading.

-Although the latest move by the CBN isn’t unexpected, it is coming in a time when cryptocurrency adoption in the country is at its peak.
+Although the latest move by the CBN isn’t unexpected, it is coming at a time when cryptocurrency adoption in the country is at its peak.

 Implications of the new directive on the booming cryptocurrency market in Nigeria